-- 1. Using any web browser connected to your Kayenne network, enter the Video Processor Frame IP address in the address field and press Enter. - 2.
-Click on Frame Network Addresses (Figure 112).
+- 1. Using any web browser connected to your Kayenne K-Frame network, enter the IP address of the device in the address field and press Enter. - 2.
+Click on Frame Network Addresses (Figure 83).

-Figure 112.
+Figure 83.
 Frame Network Address Web Page

-- 3. Under Facility LAN, type in the new IP address (and subnet mask and gateway if needed).
+3. Under Facility LAN, type in the new IP address (and subnet mask and gateway if needed).
 Make sure you enter the correct number exactly.
 A typing error can make the frame inaccessible over the network, since you need to know its IP address for use with the Web browser.

-If you make a mistake, you can use the Serial Port and Terminal method to view the existing IP address and change it to the correct value. - 4.
-The Image Store IP address can also be changed from this menu, if necessary. - 5.
-Click on the Save New Settings button.
+Note If you make a mistake, you can use the Serial Port and Terminal method to view the existing Video Processor frame IP address and change then to the correct values.

+- 4. Click on the Save New Settings button. - 5.
+Reset the device.